SnoozToolbox/SnoozDoc/user_guide/tools/tools.rst

 .. note::

-   CEAMS users have access to two additional PSG file formats: Harmonie and NATUS.
+   **CEAMS users have access to two additional PSG file formats:**

+   - **Harmonie (up to version 6.2)**: The signal recording file is a .SIG file, while the accessory file for sleep staging and annotations is a .STS file.
+   - **NATUS (version 9.1)**: The entire recording folder is required.
+This folder typically includes files such as .eeg, .ent, .epo, among others.

 **Annotations file format**